yugeshjain/EcomKMP/README.md

 ### ⚒️ Architecture

-JetTaskBoardKMP follows the principles of Clean Architecture.
+EcomKMP follows the principles of Clean Architecture.

 ### 👨‍💻 Tech stack